Can Do Part Two

 After being paired during Arielle's sophomore year, we met every two weeks without fail.
 Our meetings were cordial and full of mutual respect, but a bit cautious at first.
 By summer of her sophomore year, reserve gave way to warmth, trust and love.

-We were clear about Arielle’s goals: college, college, and college.
-In Junior year, Arielle’s academic record was stronger than her drawing skills, but her heart was set on art school.
+We were clear about Arielle's goals: college, college, and college.
+In Junior year, Arielle's academic record was stronger than her drawing skills, but her heart was set on art school.
 So, we drew.
 And drew.
 And drew.
 Although we enjoyed all of the activities organized by the Mentoring Program, most of our meetings during Junior year involved drawing together at various locations outdoors and in—always with a frappuccino or cocoa as a treat.
-Arielle’s perseverance paid off.
-She won an AIGA-sponsored spot in an SVA summer program and drew some more.
+Thanks to Arielle's perseverance, she won an AIGA-sponsored spot in an SVA summer program and drew some more.
 With all of her practice and guidance

 Arielle has great discipline.
 She and I have great chemistry, even after I was outed as being a "very old person."
 In addition, Arielle's mother, Deborah, was very supportive of everything we did.
 Although mentoring is one-on-one with the adult and student, I found that out of the four students I've mentored, the two greatest successes involved parents who trusted the program.
 Out of the three students I mentored prior to Arielle, two of the pairings didn't sing.
 Luck helps—but more importantly, so does keeping at it.